-In response to the LGRA that has been provided to the EPA and Council, we propose a restriction that prohibits the construction of underground structures, not including the usual earthworks required for the construction of pad footings.
+In response to the LGRA that has been provided to the EPA and Council, we propose a restriction that prohibits the construction of underground structures, not including the usual earthworks required for the construction of pad footings Condition 1d(i).
+We have also made other suggested changes to the draft planning permit.